Pplum09/pplum09.github.io/_posts/2018-05-15-sync-vs-async.md

 layout: post
 title: Sync Vs Async
 date: 2018-05-15 05:00:00
-tags: ajax asynchronous synchronouse functions
+tags: ajax asynchronous synchronous functions
 author: Izzy
 published: true
 ---

-Asynchronous functions are confusing af to students that have just gone through their Programming 201 course.
+Coming out of cs 201, asynchronous functions were super confusing to me.
 My introduction into javascript was through trying to use socket.io in NodeJS.
-The first time I saw an asynchronous function, I thought it was wrong.
+The first time I saw an asynchronous function, I thought that the documentation was surely wrong.
 Here's my gift back to the programming noobs that were just as confused as I was.

 #### Synchronous Programming
-When students first learn how to program, they'll most likely be taught how to program in a synchronous manner.
-This means that instructions in a program run sequentially, from top to botto, where each line will execute only when the previous line has finished.
+When students first learn how to program, they're most likely taught how to program in a synchronous manner.
+This means that instructions in a program run sequentially, from top to bottom, where each line will execute only when the previous line has finished.

 ```javascript
 function add(x, y) {